Third Trimester

 You can complete your OB Express registration at two different locations: our Outpatient Lab in the Physician Office Building, or Admitting on the first floor of the hospital.

 Just as no two women are the same, no two childbirth experiences will be either.
-During the third trimester, it is a good idea to start taking childbirth classes in preparation for the big day, especially in the case of first pregnancies.
+During the third trimester, it is a good idea to continue taking childbirth classes in preparation for the big day, especially in the case of first pregnancies.

 Our online childbirth class, Understanding Birth e-Class, is ideal for those expectant parents who can't attend an on-site childbirth class.